YannGuidon/miniMAC_tx/docs/info.md

-Note: despite the messy tapeout on iHP26a in March 2026, it's still under development.
+Note: development continues despite the messy tapeout on iHP26a.

 ## What is this miniMAC